TristamBoer/MINOR---Uitlezing-analoge-meters-mbt-TinyML/README.md

-# Reading analoge meters with TinyML
+# Reading analog meters with TinyML